 As a Joint Use/Research Center in the field of Humanosphere Sciences, the Institute defines, from a global viewpoint, the regions and spheres vital to human existence-involving "outer space", "the atmosphere", "the forest-sphere" and "the human living environment"-as the humanosphere, and strives to explore and develop innovative interdisciplinary fields that provide "scientific diagnoses and technological solutions" regarding this humanosphere.

-Mission research fellows are young researchers who belong to the Institute's Center for Exploratory Research on Humanosphere and work on exploratory/fusion research projects relating to the five missions with the aim of establishing Humanosphere Sciences.
+Mission research fellows are young researchers who belong to Research Institute for Sustainable Humanosphere and work on exploratory/fusion research projects relating to the five missions with the aim of establishing Humanosphere Sciences.